 Can calm inflammation and help minimize fine lines

-She adds that since rose hip oil is rich in vitamin A, it can help stimulate collagen and improve the appearance of fine lines and wrinkles.
+She adds that as rose hip oil is rich in vitamin A, it can help stimulate collagen and improve the appearance of fine lines and wrinkles.
 It can also calm inflammation due to vitamin E and anthocyanin, the pigment that gives darker-colored fruits and vegetables their hues.

 Since rose hip oil is loaded with fatty acids, it can help keep your skin hydrated.
 While you might think that this oil is extremely heavy, it’s fairly lightweight and easily absorbed by skin.
 Some people even use it to moisturize or deep condition their hair.